splunk/public-o11y-docs/gdi/opentelemetry/opentelemetry.rst

 Splunk Observability Cloud offers a guided setup to install the Collector:

 #.
 Log in to Splunk Observability Cloud.

 #.
-Open the :new-page:`Android Instrumentation guided setup <https://login.signalfx.com/#/gdi/scripted/android/step-1?category=use-case-user-experience&gdiState=%7B"integrationId":"android"%7D>`.
-Optionally, you can navigate to the guided setup on your own:

-  #.
 In the left navigation menu, select :menuselection:`Data Management` to open the Integrate Your Data page.

 #.
-In the integration filter menu, select :guilabel:`All`.
+Select :guilabel:`Add Integration` to open the :guilabel:`Integrate Your Data` page.

 #.
-In the :guilabel:`Search` field, search for :guilabel:`Splunk Distribution of OpenTelemetry Collector`, and select it.

-#.
-Choose your platform.
+Select one of the platforms in the :guilabel:`Splunk OpenTelemetry Collector` section.

 #.
 Follow the step-by-step process provided in the platform's guided setup.